Yosabba/frontend-assessment/README.md

 # Frontend Assessment

-Display information grabbed from api end point.
+Display information grabbed from Api.
 You can filter and sort the data.
 # Getting Started

 In the project directory, run: